13 Packet Structure and Framing

 This chapter introduced the fundamental concepts of packet structure and framing that underlie all network communication:

-Framing Length fields or delimiters mark packet boundaries; byte stuffing handles delimiter conflicts
+Length fields or delimiters mark packet boundaries, while byte stuffing prevents delimiter conflicts inside binary payloads.

 Key Design Decisions for IoT: